 - Provide knowledge and navigation.
 We help you understand and navigate the medical treatment process and billing issues.

 - Negotiate.
 We powerfully negotiate with the insurance companies and protect you from their attempts to undersell your claim.

 - File a lawsuit.
 We file a lawsuit if necessary and go to trial.

 ACCIDENTS HURT, EXPERIENCED ATTORNEYS CAN HELP.

 When it comes to making this decision we ask our clients to keep in mind that defendants frequently have teams of attorneys on staff prepared to find ways to pay out as little as possible on every claim.
-So why not hire a team of accomplished attorneys who focus on personal injury litigation to level the playing field for you?
+So why not hire an accomplished team of attorneys who focus on personal injury litigation and workers’ compensation to level the playing field for you?